 “I felt I had nausea,” Bradham said.
 “I threw up and I was in the bathroom a couple times.
 Nothing out of the ordinary, like a little bug, or a stomach virus. … But they probably wanted me to still come up.”

-Bradham said that he needed to communicate better to the Eagles.
+Bradham said that he needed to do a better of job of communicating to the Eagles.
 He had been limited at practice all summer as he recovered from foot surgery.
 But he has been on target to play in the season opener on Sunday, and like the other injured players with short-term timetables, he was slated to work out before the Jets game.

 “It was a miscommunication. … By the time I told them I was sick they were probably looking for me,” Bradham said.
 “I should have let them know I was sick when I was sick.”